 Now because I have a mobile library, I thought I didn’t have much use for the library furniture section of the convention, but it was cool and modern.
-It motivated me to push harder for grants so that I can expand my library to an actual building one day.
+It motivated me to push harder for grants to expand my library to an actual building one day.
 There were a lot of publishing companies. which is great for an author like me.
 It really opened me up to a whole world I didn’t know anything about.
-There were things I had never even heard of before, and I felt so excited to be in the loop and privy to what is coming next for libraries.
+There were things I had never even heard of before.
+I felt so excited to be in the loop and privy to what is coming next for libraries.

-Now here’s a secret for you, the best days to go to a convention are the first day and the last day.
+Now here’s a secret for you: the best days to go to a convention are the first day and the last day.
 If you can’t afford to go to the entire convention, I would recommend going on just those days.
 Here’s why: The best giveaways will be on the first and last day.
 You could seriously miss out on some awesome goodies by not going the first day.
 Although I regret not going the first day, I was able to get books signed by the author because I went on Thursday which was also Teacher Day.
 There were still plenty of goodies, but it was clear that there had been a lot more of them.
 You could instantly tell which booths were giving away goodies by the lines.